jekyll2014/CameraServer/README.md

   }
 ]
 ```

-You can find Telegram IDs in the console log by trying to message your bot with software running or simply use
+You can find Telegram IDs in the console log by trying to message your bot with software running or simply use common Telegram @userinfobot.

 Add certain roles for the user to give him camera access.

 "DefaultRoles" parameter sets the role for the unlisted/unauthorised users to give access to certain cameras for every user.